jittania/reference-sheets/git.md

 ## **Git Commands: Quick Reference**
 Syntax | Action
 --- | ---
+`git rebase master` | When run from a feature branch, moves the entire feature branch to begin on the tip of the main branch, effectively incorporating all of the new commits in main.
+But, instead of using a merge commit, rebasing re-writes the project history by creating brand new commits for each commit in the original branch.
+`git merge master` | When run from a feature branch, will merge any changes made to local master branch into that feature branch
+`git merge <feature-branch-name> master` | Creates a new “merge commit” in the feature branch that ties together the histories of both branches
 `git stash` | Takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy
 `git stash pop` | Popping your stash removes the changes from your stash and reapplies them to your working copy.
 `git stash -u` | Tells git to also stash your untracked files i.e. new files in your working copy that have not yet been staged and/or files that have been ignored